dmwm/rucio-flux/README.md

 This relies on three pieces of information not supplied by any repository:
 - `$HOSTP12`: The certificate for a node in the Rucio cluster which also has entries for the node aliases like `cms-rucio.cern.ch`
 - `$ROBOTP12`: The Robot certificate used for all FTS/gfal operations.
 This also gets used to authenticate as `root` to Rucio.
-- `${INSTANCE}-secrets.yaml` (not a YAML file): A file providing the true secrets of the Rucio install (database connection strings, passwords and tokens for various services)
+- `${INSTANCE}-secrets.cfg`: A file providing the true secrets of the Rucio install (database connection strings, passwords and tokens for various services)

 The format of this file is